Northern puffer

 The northern puffer, Sphoeroides maculatus, is a species in the family Tetraodontidae, or pufferfishes, found along the Atlantic coast of North America.
-Unlike many other pufferfish species, the flesh of the northern puffer is not poisonous (its viscera can contain poison).
-They are commonly called sugar toads in the Chesapeake Bay region, where they are eaten as a delicacy, it can even be eaten raw as long as its meat is properly cleaned.
+Unlike many other pufferfish species, the flesh of the northern puffer is not poisonous, although its viscera can contain poison, and high concentrations of toxins have been observed in the skin of Floridian populations.
+They are commonly called sugar toads in the Chesapeake Bay region, where they are eaten as a delicacy.
+There was widespread consumption of northern puffers during the rationing that accompanied the Second World War, establishing a commercial fishery that reached its zenith in the 1960s.
 In much of the Northeast, the fish is known simply as "blowfish" or "chicken of the sea".
+They may also be sold as "sea squab".

 Description

-The northern puffer is a club-shaped fish with a gray, brown, or olive back and a yellow or white belly.
+The northern puffer has the shape of a club.
 Adults have small spines covering the entire body with a tiny beak-like mouth.
-Its color is poorly defined black/dark green spots and saddles and a yellow to white belly.
+It is characterized by vertical stripes with a gray to brown dorsal surface and a yellow to white belly.
 It has tiny jet-black pepper spots (about 1 mm in diameter) scattered over most of pigmented surface, particularly evident on cheeks.
 Lower sides of the body have a row of black, elongate, bar-like markings.
 A small dorsal fin is set far back near the tail.
 Sphoeroides maculatus, like others in the puffer family, "puffs up" into a ball in self-defense by inhaling water into a special chamber near its stomach.
-They will puff up with air, if taken out of the water.
+They will puff up with air if taken out of the water.
 The northern puffer reaches up to 36 cm in length, but is usually around 20 cm.